aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/sdk-plugins-layer.md

 The main write methods supported by the SDK are:

-- mintAptosName
+- Mint an Aptos Name
+- Init Reverse Lookup Registry

 The main read methods are:

-- getAddressByName
-- getPrimaryNameByAddress
+- Get Address By Name
+- Get Primary Name By Address

 ### Faucet Client